habedi/mosaic-art-maker/README.md

 main(remake_tiles=False)
 ```

+#### Kaggle notebook

+The notebook is available on Kaggle now.
+You can open it using [this link](https://www.kaggle.com/code/habedi/creating-mosaic-art-using-kerascv-stablediffusion).

 ### Ideas for improvement

+- [x] Adding a link to a Kaggle or Colab version of the notebook.
 - [ ] Using different shapes instead of squares (of the same size) for the tiles.
 For example, trapezoids or triangles.
 - [ ] Using different tile images for different parts of the original image.
 For example, using a set of images
   containing faces for the faces in the original image, and using a set of images containing landscapes for the